ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### Requirement exception for alternative text

-* When an image is purely decorative, i.e., it adds no additional information to the document, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.
+* When an image adds no additional information to the document, select the **‘Image does not require alternative text’** checkbox and leave the alternative text field blank.

 * In all other cases, alternative text is required.